 As we began our morning’s walk, the Cantabrian mountains soon massed in the middle ground.
 Before long, the vine-lined path we’d followed into Villafranca del Bierzo on Day 25 had been flanked by a steepling wall of forest.
 The landscape had shifted quickly; we had arrived at Galicia’s doorstep.

 Galicia is described as ‘green Spain’ due to its temperate climate and high rainfall.
 The autonomous community is lush, mountainous and peppered with forests of pine and eucalyptus.

-We passed through a community of quaint villages along the banks of the Valcarce River before reaching Las Herrerías at the foothill of our day’s major ascent.
-I sat like a coiled spring at a local café, impatiently pecking at the crumbs of my jamón bocadillo.
+We passed through a community of quaint villages straddling the banks of the Valcarce River before reaching Las Herrerías at the foothill of our day’s major ascent.
+I waited like a coiled spring at a local café, impatiently pecking at the crumbs of my jamón bocadillo.
 The promise of another lofty climb, knowing I would again feel a hit of altitude-induced endorphins, had already swelled my stomach with butterflies.
 In contrast, my walking buddies carefully consumed every morsel of their decadent two-course lunch, plus drinks.
 They eventually pushed away their plates, muddled about the establishment and hailed the waiter to tidy up the bill.
 In the meantime, I had slipped my bag over my shoulders and drifted suggestively toward the exit.

 The landscapes transformed the higher I climbed.
-Old-growth forests carpeted with ferns highlighted the lower sections, open farmlands with inquisitive cows then emerged, sweeping pastoral hillsides swathed in multi-coloured grass and gorse featured next, and, finally, the trail hugged a hand-cut granite wall before spilling into O Cebreiro.
+Old-growth forests carpeted with ferns highlighted the lower sections, open farmlands with inquisitive cows then emerged, sweeping pastoral hillsides swathed in multi-coloured gorse featured next, and, finally, the trail hugged a hand-cut granite wall before spilling into O Cebreiro.

 All the details.